Important: Policy for Repeating Courses has Changed

 Non-residents of California will be required to pay the non-resident tuition fee.
 Non-resident students who have attended three years of high school in California may be eligible for exemption from non-resident tuition per AB 540.

 Due to the complexity of residency requirements, students are encouraged to contact the Office of Admissions and Records at (510) 659-6100 or email@example.com with specific questions.

 Residency regulations may be found in sections 54000 54060 of Title 5 of the California Code of Regulations.

-Students who are not United States citizens may be considered a California resident for tuition purposes.
-To qualify, a person must be in a status eligible for residency and must have resided continuously in California for at least one year and one day immediately preceding the term in which the student enrolls in a class.
+Students who are not United States citizens may qualify for classification as California residents for tuition purposes.
+To qualify, a person must be in a status eligible for residency in the United States and must have resided continuously in California for at least one year and one day immediately preceding the term in which the student enrolls in a class.
 Evidence must be provided to indicate that the person intends to make California his/her permanent home.
 The residence of an unmarried minor is that of the parents or legal guardian.
 The residence determination date is the day before a term begins for which the person is applying for admission.
 It is the student's responsibility to clearly demonstrate both physical presence in California and intent to establish California residency.

-Students on or wishing to obtain the F-1 Student Visa should apply via the Ohlone College International Programs and Services Office.Skip plugin info.
+Students on or wishing to obtain the F-1 Student Visa to visit the United States for the purpose of study should apply for admission to Ohlone College through the International Programs and Services Office.Skip plugin info.

 Adobe Reader (free) or other browser plug-in/add-on for opening PDF documents is required to open files on this page marked "PDF".